Lepovirta/lepo/README.md

 This will place the site under directory `target/website/` in the project root directory.
 You can also specify a target directory where to place the contents.
-WARNING: the `build-site` command deletes EVERYTHING from the target directory before generating a new one.
+**WARNING**: the `build-site` command deletes the previously generated files from the target directory before generating the new files.

     $ lein build-site path/to/some/dir

+You can also specify the root directory for the site using an additional parameter:

+    $ lein build-site path/to/some/dir myroot

+This will generate a site that assumes all the pages are under `/myroot` path in the web server rather than root (i.e. `/`).

 ## Editing the site